terezakinnert/ga-2-shreddit/README.md

 ### Known Issues

-- layout and styling
+- layout and styling (elements flow off the screen on the explore page, )
 - any user can edit and delete venues and other users' ratings

 ## Challenges and Wins

 When you learn how to code everything you see is new, and even learning how linter works, how it helps you and how to listen to its error messages can be challenging.
 Mine was under the assumption I was working with React and not EJS, and its messages were at first incomprehensible.
-However it taught me how to use linter effectively and configure settings appropriately.
+However it taught me how to use linter effectively and configure its settings appropriately.

 This was the first single page application I ever made, after a week of learning back end basics and templating, and I was battling the flu while working on it.
 Despite its limitations it was a great way to learn how to put the various web development pieces together and starting to see how things work on the back end.